 Remember the Three Rs

-It should go without saying that while shopping, look for packaging that is either reusable, recycled or recyclable.
-Also it’s a good idea to check with your local recycling program to see what material they in fact accept before deciding what packaging is okay for you to select.
+It should go without saying that while shopping, look for packaging that is either reusable, recycled, or recyclable.
+Also, it’s a good idea to check with your local recycling program to see what material they in fact accept before deciding what packaging is okay for you to select.

 Paper, Plastic… or Cloth?

 There was a time when the question was paper or plastic, and the right answer was, of course, paper.
-But now the right answer is cloth, as in bring your own cloth reusable bags to the store with you.
+But now the right answer is cloth, as in bringing your own cloth reusable bags to the store with you.
 Did you know that there are still over 1 trillion plastic bags used globally every year?
 And would you like to take a stab at how long it takes each one of these plastic bags to break down?
 If you guessed 1,000 years, you’d be right.
 That’s 1,000 years.
 And every year these bags end up in our oceans and drainage systems and harm our wildlife.

 Don’t Mesh with the Environment